A Hearty Southwestern Pork Stew, New Mexican Posole is a Tradition for Christmas

-If you have ever visited Albuquerque Old Town Plaza on Christmas eve, its quite an enchanting experience!
+If you have ever visited Albuquerque Old Town Plaza on Christmas eve, it’s quite an enchanting experience!
 It’s a tradition in my family, and for many others as well.
 There you’ll find luminarias lining every sidewalk, adobe wall, and rooftop.
 A live nativity is displayed, including stable animals.
 Live music is performed on street corners while people file in and out of all the gift shops and restaurants that line the plaza.
 A huge Christmas tree made from smaller trees (you have to see it to believe it) glitters in the night.
 There are adobe alleyways paved with saltillo tile that lead to charming courtyards off the beaten path.
 Christmas lights and chili ristras are everywhere.
-I love to wander around with a steaming hot cocoa in my hands, just enjoying the atmosphere.
-And most important of all, I always stop to eat a bowl of Posole to warm me from the inside out.
+I love to wander around with steaming hot cocoa in my hands, just enjoying the atmosphere.
+And most important of all, I always stop to eat a bowl of New Mexican Posole (Hominy-Pork Stew made with red chile) to warm me from the inside out.

-pops up especially around the holidays.
+New Mexican Posole is a mix of Native American and Hispanic flavors that pops up around the holidays.
 You’ll love this recipe even if you’ve never had a hot bowl of Posole before.
 Plus there are a few techniques in this recipe that really help to squeeze every ounce of incredible flavor from these fabulous ingredients.

 What will you stuff in your sopapillas?
 Subscribe now to receive your free copy of Sopapilla Fiesta! today with six recipe combinations of stuffings and chili sauces.
 Bonus dessert recipe included!